tkataras/Automatic-Cell-Counting-with-TWS/README.md

 With the __full training image stack__ open in Weka, we can beging training classifiers.

 It is best to start with small amounts of input data, using the free selection tool to highlight some cell pixels in an image and adding them to __Class 1__ and some non-cell pixels, adding them to __Class 2__.
+After highlighting some pixels, select __Add to class 1__ or __Add to class 2__ to add these pixels to the class for cell pixels or non-cell pixels, respectively.

 <img src = "figures/weka gui.png">

-After the first two instances of training data are added, press __Train classifier__ to begin building a classifier with the provided data, which will then be applied to the whole image stack, visible from an overlay on all images. __The first training can take several minutes on an image stack, as features are calcuated for the first time for each image.
-This speed improves in the following trainings.__
+After the first two instances of training data are added, press __Train classifier__ to begin building a classifier with the provided data, which will then be applied to the whole image stack, visible from an overlay on all images.
+You can select __Toggle Overlay__ to remove or apply the overlay displaying what the classifier determined to be a cell or non-cell pixel. __The first training can take several minutes on an image stack, as features are calcuated for the first time for each image.
+This speed improves greatly in the following trainings.__

 <img src = "figures/smaller_training/training1.pnghalf.png">